DRef Manual

 , thennil

-condition are returned instead.(locate (xref 'no-such-function 'function)) .. debugger invoked on LOCATE-ERROR: ..
+is returned instead.(locate (xref 'no-such-function 'function)) .. debugger invoked on LOCATE-ERROR: ..
 Could not locate NO-SUCH-FUNCTION FUNCTION. ..
-NO-SUCH-FUNCTION is not a symbol naming a function.
+NO-SUCH-FUNCTION does not name a function.

 (locate (xref 'print '(function xxx))) .. debugger invoked on LOCATE-ERROR: ..
 Could not locate PRINT #'XXX. ..
 Bad arguments (XXX) for locative FUNCTION with lambda list NIL.